Library Information for International Students

 Databases with reading level options

-Middle Search Plus is a good place to start when you are researching current events.
-It contains full-text for nearly 140 titles.
+Good place to start researching current events.
+Contains full-text for nearly 140 titles.
 In the “Search options” you can select a “Lexile Reading Level”.
 The level "750-950" is the easiest.

 - Links of interest to students & teachers of English as a Second Language